madgraph5/madgraph4gpu/epoch1/gridpack/README.md

 A further test consisted in rebuilding the code using gcc/gfortran 8.3.0 instead of 4.8.5.
 The compiler was set up from /cvmfs using the [setupGcc8.sh](./setupGcc8.sh) script.
-This gave almost a factor two speedup to the Fortran implementation on the same node:
+This gave almost a factor 2 speedup to the Fortran implementation on the same node:

 |   nunw |   real |  user |  sys |    MATRIX1 calls |  MATRIX1 times | MATRIX1 throughputs |
 |   ---: |   ---: |  ---: | ---: |             ---: |           ---: |                ---: |